 The Thread is a 12-foot wide, beautifully maintained pathway that weaves through many of the wonderful parks and neighborhoods of LaGrange.
 Featuring art sculptures, boardwalks, water fountains and scenic area views, this route is excellent for cyclists of all abilities looking for a relatively easy recreational ride that stays close to downtown.

-Fun fact: The Thread will actually be traversed by riders participating in the popular Bicycle Ride Across Georgia (BRAG) event taking place this June, and LaGrange will be an overnight destination for the cross-state tour!
+Fun fact: The Thread was traversed by riders participating in the popular Bicycle Ride Across Georgia (BRAG) event, and LaGrange was an overnight destination for the cross-state tour!

 Love cycling and history?
 If so, you may want to consider taking our downtown tour of historic LaGrange by bike!
 This route, which actually follows The Thread, is highlighted by historical homes and buildings that provide an excellent look into the evolution of our city—from its founding in 1828 to the melding of the past and present that’s apparent in the architecture and infrastructure of today.